Gifts, Benefits and Hospitality Procedure

 Conflict of interest

-Gift Register means the University-wide register of gifts and benefits maintained by the Legal Office which records such information as the nature of the gift, the date received, the estimated value, the purpose of the gift and how it was handled.
-The Gift Register may be reviewed by the University's internal and external auditors, members of the University’s Council and its Committees and authorised personnel.
+Gifts, Benefits and Hospitality Register Refers to the University-wide register of gifts, benefits and hospitality maintained by the Legal Office which records such information as the nature of the gift, the date received, the estimated value, the purpose of the gift and how it was handled.
+The Register may be reviewed by the University's internal and external auditors, members of the University’s Council and its Committees and authorised personnel.

-Senior Management means a member of the Vice-Chancellor's Senior Team, an Executive Dean, Dean or Director.
+Senior Management Refers to either a member of the Vice-Chancellor's Senior Team (VCST), Dean, Director or Senior Manager.

-Staff member means any other person employed by the University as a full-time, part-time, sessional or casual staff member, or a contracted staff member.
+Staff member Refers to any other person employed by the University as a full-time, part- time, sessional or casual staff member, or a contracted staff member.

 Procedure Statement